 Speaker 1: Hello everyone.
 Thank you for joining us for today’s webinar, Recent Advances and Understanding Word-Level Reading Problems, Implications for Assessment and Effective Intervention.
-We appreciate your taking the time out of your busy schedules to participate in today’s webinar and we also appreciate our sponsor CORE, the Consortium on Reaching Excellence in Education.
+We appreciate your taking the time out of your busy schedules to participate in today’s webinar and we also appreciate our sponsor CORE.
 Before we begin, I’d like to review just a few quick housekeeping items.
 We welcome your questions and encourage you to send them in at any time during the webinar.
 We’ll answer your questions throughout the presentation and also during a Q&A period that we’ll hold at the end.
 To send a question, use the questions feature in your control panel.
 Just type your question into the top box and click send.
 I’ll receive your question and I’ll put it in the queue to get it answered.
 If you experience any technical difficulties during the webinar, please use that same questions feature to get my attention and I’ll do my best to resolve the problem for you.

 Speaker 1: We will be sharing a recording of the webinar with you as well as a copy of the slide deck.
 I’m, we’ll be sending that out tomorrow.
 So keep an eye on your email for details on how to access those materials.
 Will also be posting them to the core website, which is corelearn.com.
 Now let’s get started.
 I’m pleased to welcome today’s speaker, Dr. David Kilpatrick.
 Dr. Kilpatrick is a professor of psychology for the State University of New York College at Cortland and is also in New York state certified school psychologist with 28 years’ experience practicing in schools.
 Dr. Kilpatrick has been teaching courses in learning disabilities and educational psychology since 1994.
 His reading research focuses on word-level reading and reading disabilities.
 And he’s the author of two books on reading, Essentials of Assessing, Preventing, and Overcoming Reading Difficulties and Equipped for Reading Success.
 We’re honored to have Dr. Kilpatrick here with us today to share his research and insights.
 I know many of you use his books in your practice and are excited to hear from him.
 So I’m going to go ahead and turn the program over to him now.